teffalump/rentport/README.md

         1. Comment on and close current issues
         2. Modify existing properties
 + Notification levels
-    1. Low: Only rent and new issue - Only allowed for now
+    + Only rent and new issue - Only allowed for now
-    2. Medium: Low + landlord-request/end
-    3. High: Medium + comments

 # Other thoughts
 + rental agreements? seems security issues are too big... at the moment